West Loch Fairways

 No analysis available

-I searched the remarks for phrases like 'lease expires', 'land lease to [year]', 'leasehold', and explicit four-digit expiry years.
-No leasehold or lease expiry year was mentioned in any public remarks, so the lease expiry year is unknown.
+Searched remarks for phrases like 'lease expires', 'land lease to [year]', 'leasehold', or explicit four-digit expiry years.
+No leasehold language or expiry year is present, so the lease expiry year is unknown.

-Public remarks explicitly reference assumable VA loans and VA assumable options for units, indicating the project accepts VA financing.
-This is stated in several listings, supporting high confidence.
+Public remarks explicitly reference assumable VA loans in multiple listings, indicating the project accepts VA financing.
+This is direct evidence from the remarks, so confidence is high.

 No analysis available